afpineda/OpenSourceSimWheelESP32/doc/firmware/FirmwareArchitecture_en.md

 For those reasons, some notifications may be missed.

-If there were two or more user interfaces (for example, display and sounds), they may be chained together not to mix their code.
+If there were two or more user interfaces (for example, display and sounds), they should be implemented in separate classes, not to mix their code.
-See `AbstractNotificationInterface::nextInChain`.

 `AbstractNotificationInterface` may work in two, non-exclusive, modes: